jyizheng/wormhole/README.md

 # Build

 The project was developed on a 64-bit Linux OS.
-Some Linux-specific APIs are used (e.g., mmap) so porting to MacOS/Windows may take some effort.
+Some Linux-specific APIs are used (e.g., `mmap`) so porting to MacOS/Windows may take some effort.
 Clang is the default compiler.
 It can be changed to gcc in Makefile.common (CCC).

 To build:

     $ make

-Alternatively, you may use `O=0g` to enable debug info and disable optimizaions:
+Alternatively, you may use `O=0g` to enable debug info and disable optimization:

     $ O=0g make